-The two parts will be submitted by the Director to the Appointment and Promotion Committee.
+The two parts will be submitted by the Director to the Committee on Library Personnel PolicyAppointment and Promotion Committee.

 2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
-The department makes its recommendation to the Appointment and Promotion Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year.
+The department makes its recommendation to the Committee on Library Personnel PolicyAppointment and Promotion Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year.